brunizzl/scotland-yard-egui/README.md

 #### Functionality
 * adapt hull boundary to respect torus (allow multiple disjoined boundary segements / perhaps don't care about boundary as circle, but only care about connected components of safe boundary?)
-* fix bug where sometimes a hole appears in a lazy-safe region

 #### Nice To Have
 * pick colors for escapable regions depending on boundary cops (fewer color swaps) disadvantage: we only have 32 and want to avoid collisions at all cost (look up perfect hashing maybe?).
 * extract base functionality of EdgeList to own thing
 * choose option to define the outside region yourself
+* fix bug where sometimes lazy-safe regions have floating parts left that should have been removed.

 #### Lowest priority
 * platonic symmetry as own type (way faster to compute than explicit, only switch to explicit in bruteforce)